smh-my-head/hades/docs/install.md

 > drive and Windows will find the appropriate driver automatically (tested for
 > Windows 7 SP1).

-4. Within Windows, install the SPICE guest tools [here](https://www.spice-space.org/download.html) (navigate to *Guest->Windows Binaries*)
+4. Within the Windows VM, install the SPICE guest tools [here](https://www.spice-space.org/download.html) (navigate to *Guest->Windows Binaries*)